In recent articles, we’ve discussed some different theories which attempt to explain what causes the gold and silver prices to move. We mentioned the:

 Consumer Price Index, Useless Ingredients, and the Gold Price

-Another theory of what drives the gold price is changes to the consumer price index, also known as inflation.
+Another theory of what drives the gold price changes to the consumer price index, also known as inflation.
 Consumer prices have been skyrocketing.
 But the price of gold has not.
 So is this a bullish signal?

 We will leave aside the obvious contradiction.
 If rising consumer prices cause the price of gold to rise, and consumer prices rose but the gold price did not, then the theory’s prediction has not come true.
 So there is no reason to expect it to become true in the future.